Asymptotic Spectral Efficiency of the Uplink in Spatially Distributed Wireless Networks With Multi-Antenna Base Stations: Acknowledgement

-We show that $r_i/\sqrt{N}$ and $P_i$ are asymptotically independent for both hexagonal and Poisson Voronoi cells.
-Assume that node $i$ is distributed with uniform probability in the radius $R$ circular network and recall that $r_i$, $r_{ti}$ and $P_i$ are its distance to the origin, distance to its closest base station and transmit power respectively.
-Let $B_{x}$ be a disk of radius $x$ centered at the origin and $\Xi_v$ be the union of the set of disks of radius $v$ centered at the base stations.
-Conditioned on $r_i \leq y \sqrt{N}$, node-$i$ is uniformly distributed in $B_{y\sqrt{N}}$.
+Here, we show that $r_i/\sqrt{N}$ and $P_i$ are asymptotically independent for both hexagonal and Poisson cells.
+Recall that node $i$ is distributed with uniform probability in the radius $R$ circular network and $r_i$, $r_{ti}$ and $P_i$ are its distance to the origin, distance to its closest base station and transmit power respectively, and $\Xi_v$ is the union of the set of disks of radius $v$ centered at the base stations.
+Conditioned on $r_i \leq y \sqrt{N}$, node-$i$ is uniformly distributed in $B(0,{y\sqrt{N}})$.
 Hence,